travis-ci/docs-travis-ci-com/user/deployment/google-app-engine.md

 ### Version to deploy

 Either the **version** flag or the **default** option must be set.
 If default is true, the default version will be deployed to, which will be http://your-project-id.appspot.com.
-If the **version** flag is set instead, it will eploy to http://version-dot-your-project-id.appspot.com.
+If the **version** flag is set instead, it will deploy to http://version-dot-your-project-id.appspot.com.

 ### Branch to deploy from